Kupchanski/xray_object_detection/ReadMe.md

 ![alt text](results/results4.png)
 ![alt text](results/results5.png)

-They are not perfect, but we can see that the model has begun to understand the consepts.
+The results are not perfect, but we can see that the model has begun to understand the concepts.

 ## During training optimized:

-Focal loss for classes,
+ - Focal loss:  for disbalanced classes better optimization

-bbox_loss - optimizes distance between bboxes
+ - bbox_loss - optimizes distance between bboxes

 Validation is done on 15 percent of the dataset using the mAP metric.

 ## Metrics:
-At the end of the training we can do eval and calculate sensitivity specificity metrics.
+At the end of the training we evaluate the model and calculate sensitivity specificity metrics.
 Sensitivity and specificity are particularly suitable for medical data because they provide crucial insights into the performance of diagnostic tests or models, which is very important for making informed medical decisions.

 **High Sensitivity**: A test with high sensitivity correctly identifies most of the patients who have the disease.
 This is crucial in medical scenarios where missing a positive case (false negative) could lead to serious consequences, such as delayed treatment or disease progression.

 **High Specificity**: A test with high specificity correctly identifies most of the patients who do not have the disease.
 This is important to avoid unnecessary treatments, anxiety, and further invasive diagnostic procedures.